Last updated: 29/04/2020, 15:00

 What is the best way to contact iATS?

 To protect both our staff and the business we have successfully deployed our remote working plan and, would advise members that during this time they contact our teams via email (see details below).
-We are however, continuing to provide technical support by telephone for those in urgent need of it.

 General support and queries: firstname.lastname@example.org

 Can I get any financial support for my business?

 Government is responding to the crisis with wide ranging support for businesses: https://www.gov.uk/government/publications/guidance-to-employers-and-businesses-about-covid-19/covid-19-support-for-businesses

 - Coronavirus job retention scheme

 - a Statutory Sick Pay relief package for SMEs